Arrow Lakes Reservoir

 - Inform others of your destination and when you are to return

 - Know where the nearest safe moorage/anchorage or beach is at all times

-Also refer to the Transport Canada's Safe Boaters Guide.
+- Refer to the Transport Canada's Safe Boating Guide.